chuksemmanuel/labs/nextjs/README.md

 # Nextjs lab

-This lab explores using [Nextjs](https://nextjs.org/)
+This is a starter template for spinning up new [Nextjs](https://nextjs.org/) apps

 ## ✅ Goals

-- Explore Nextjs
+- Nextjs starter template